IBM-Bluemix-Docs/mass-data-migration/regions.md

 {{site.data.keyword.mdms_short}} supports all storage locations and resiliency options that are available for Cloud Object Storage.
 The following table maps each country with its available data centers and data offload options.

+The first column in the table represents the country where your company or source data is located.
+The second column represents the cities and associated data centers where {{site.data.keyword.mdms_short}} can send a device in that country.
+The third column lists the Cloud Object Storage bucket options that are available for offloading data.
+{: tip}

 | Country | Data centers | Storage destinations |
 |-----|-----|----|
 | Brazil | São Paulo | Single site: `sao01`  |